 Personally, I have worked harder to improve how I manage people than any other single thing in my business.
-The top include a BS in Mgmt. from America's Leadership University, 6 months of consulting with Tony Robbins and Chet Holmes, working with Chris Young [RainMaker], membership in Vistage #3133, and reading over 300 books on the subject (my favorites come from Patrick Lencioni & Peter Drucker.)
+The top include a BS in Mgmt. from America’s Leadership University, 6 months of consulting with Tony Robbins and Chet Holmes, membership in Vistage #3133, and reading over 300 books on the subject (my favorites come from Patrick Lencioni & John Maxwell)

 I have the great pleasure to say it’s worked.
 Our business is beating all the odds – because all our people are beating the odds!

 So, I’d like to share with my student blog readers this tool that can remove up to 90% of the conflict between employees and managers, and lead a good company to greatness if practiced!

 Spell out exactly what you want from your staff – clearly & concisely without buzz terms!

 - Be impeccable with your word.
 Say only what you mean.
 Avoid using words to speak against anyone, yourself, or to gossip.

 - Use the power of your word to communicate with your staff as clearly as you can to avoid misunderstandings, sadness, or drama.
 If you don’t allow this, they won’t either.